dhylands/rshell/README.rst

     > cp foo/demos/hst.py /flash/foo/demos/; repl ~ import foo.demos.hst

-If no args are passed, rshell will expand the macro with argument specifiers removed.
-This enables macros such as 'proj' above to run with zero or one argument.
+In general args should be regarded as mandatory.
+Any excess args supplied will be ignored.
+In the case where no args are passed to a macro that expects some, the macro will be expanded and run with each placeholder replaced with an empty string.
+This enables directory listing macros such as 'proj' above to run with zero or one argument.

 Pattern Matching
 ================